Cactus Plant Flea Market: Collaborations

-Cactus Plant Flea Market has created limited edition merchandise for Kid Cudi for his Man on the Moon III: The Chosen album, as well as for his collaboration with Kanye West, KIDS SEE GHOSTS.
+Cactus Plant Flea Market has created limited edition merchandise for Kid Cudi for his Man on the Moon III: The Chosen album, as well as for his collaboration with Kanye West, Kids See Ghosts.

-In October 2022, the brand designed figural versions of the McDonaldland characters for a McDonald's limited edition adult version of the Happy Meal entitled the Cactus Plant Flea Market box.
+In October 2022, the brand designed figurines of the McDonaldland characters for a McDonald's limited edition adult version of the Happy Meal entitled the Cactus Plant Flea Market box.
 The characters featured (Birdie, Grimace, the Hamburglar, and CPFM's Cactus Buddy) were given four eyes, as it is a common identifier of the brand, dubbed "double vision".

 That same month, CPFM and Nike released the Flea 1 Overgrown Dunks, shoes intentionally designed with materials to feel mossy.
 Although initial opinions of the shoes were of shock and surprise, the model was still highly sought-after and sold out quickly.
 On October the following year, they released the Flea 2, a shoe with a detachable Nike "swoosh" and tire tread appearance.

 On December 5, 2024, clothing brand Uniqlo announced a collaboration with CPFM to create a line of SpongeBob SquarePants themed shirts, hoodies and accessories for their UT sub-brand.
 The collab officially released on December 12, 2024.